PIA for Torrenting: Is It Safe for Torrents in 2023?

 Private Internet Access is a great torrenting VPN and allows P2P traffic on all their servers (29,000+).
 Speeds are decent overall, though slower than other VPNs.
 PIA features customizable encryption (including WireGuard), a kill switch, and full leak protection.
 It also has a strict no-logs policy and other useful features for torrenting.
 These include split tunneling, port forwarding (on all servers except the US), and support for SOCKS5 proxy connections.

 Is PIA Good for Torrenting?

-- Excellent leak protection – You’re safe from IPv6, DNS, and WebRTC leaks.
+The VPN offers excellent leak protection, which is crucial while torrenting.
+You’re safe from IPv6, DNS, and WebRTC leaks.
 The apps automatically block WebRTC and IPv6 traffic and route your traffic through PIA’s DNS servers.

 PIA Torrenting Speed Tests

 |Canada||3-4 MiB/s (qBittorrent)2 MB/s (uTorrent)||15-20 minutes (qBittorrent)2 hours and 30 minutes (uTorrent)|